-This is one of my favorite desserts to make for Thanksgiving (or anytime during the fall).
-Sometimes I’ll even make this instead of a classic pumpkin pie.
 It tastes just as delicious and can be made weeks in advance, giving you one less thing to worry about on the big day.

 I always get so many compliments when I make this pumpkin roll.
 The layers are so pretty and delicious.
 I love the cream cheese filling…it adds the perfect amount of sweetness.
 Such a big crowd pleaser!

 The best part about this dessert is that you can make it ahead of time and freeze it until you’re ready to serve.
 I usually make mine in October and then stick it in the freezer for Thanksgiving, or whenever a time comes up that I need a dessert.
-All you need to do is wrap it in the saran wrap and then place in a freezer gallon zip top bag.
-So easy and perfect for fall!

-This recipe does take a little bit of work and time, but it is so worth it!
+This pumpkin roll recipe does take a little bit of work and time, but it is so worth it!
 It tastes absolutely delicious and looks so pretty.
 Everyone always raves about it!
 Scroll down for the printable recipe.

-- MIX.
+- Mix.
 Beat the eggs in a large bowl and then mix in sugar, pumpkin, pumpkin pie spice, cinnamon and salt.
 Add flour and baking soda to the bowl and mix just until combined.

-- ROLL.
+- Roll.
 Place a cotton tea towel on the counter and evenly sprinkle with about 3 Tablespoons of powdered sugar.
 Once the cake is done cooking, flip it onto the towel while it’s still warm (remove the parchment paper).
 Then gently roll up the cake inside the towel, starting at the narrow end.
 Place in the refrigerator with the seam down and let cool completely.

-- FILL.
+- Fill.
 Beat cream cheese, butter, powdered sugar and vanilla in a bowl until smooth.
 Once the cake is cool, unroll it and then spread with the cream cheese filling.
 I like to spread the filling on thick (leaving about 1/2″ from the edge).
 Don’t worry if it comes out a little, you can always wipe off the edges.
 Then roll up again without the towel and wrap with plastic wrap.
 Refrigerate or freeze until ready to slice.

 - Tea towel vs. parchment paper.
 I prefer to use a cotton tea towel when rolling the cake.
 It’s important to use this specific type of towel so that the cake doesn’t stick to it.
 Some think it’s easier to use parchment paper instead because you don’t have to transfer the cake onto the towel since it already bakes on the paper.
 You can absolutely use parchment paper, I’ve just had better results with a tea towel (the cake seems less sticky).
 One thing to note if using parchment paper – make sure to leave about 1-2 inches sticking out on the sides.
 This makes it easier to lift the cake from the jelly roll pan and then roll the cake.